 The Valor brand is the pride of La Vila.
 Multinational chocolate manufacturer created in 1881 and pioneer in its sector, is today an example of a successful family business.

-We can visit for free the Museum of Chocolate, to finish the tour in the factory and the shop to take a souvenir.
+We can visit for free the Chocolate Museum to finish the tour in the factory and the store to take a souvenir.

 Other Chocolate Factories in Villajoyosa